parkerpoker/parkerd/docs/architecture.md

 # Current Architecture

 This document describes the architecture implemented today in this repository.
-It is intentionally current-state only and does not mix in planned or speculative designs.
+It is intentionally current-state only.

-For protocol rules, see [protocol.md](./protocol.md).
-For guarantees and assumptions, see [trust-model.md](./trust-model.md).
+For protocol details, see [protocol.md](./protocol.md).
+For guarantees and trust assumptions, see [trust-model.md](./trust-model.md).

 ## Overview

-Parker currently runs as a daemon mesh:
+Parker currently runs as a Go-first daemon workspace:

-- each participant runs a local daemon process
+- `cmd/parker-daemon` runs the gameplay and settlement daemon
-- the CLI only controls a local daemon over Unix-socket RPC
+- `cmd/parker-cli` controls a local daemon over Unix-socket RPC
-- the local controller only controls a local daemon over HTTP and SSE backed by that same RPC
+- `cmd/parker-controller` exposes localhost HTTP and SSE backed by that same daemon RPC
-- gameplay consensus happens over daemon-to-daemon WebSockets on `/mesh`
-- each player's daemon owns its own Arkade wallet interactions and table-funds state
-- an optional indexer stores signed public ads and public updates for discovery
+- `cmd/parker-indexer` stores public advertisements and public updates for discovery
-- the web app is a hybrid UI:
-  - spectator reads come from the indexer
+- `apps/web` is the remaining TypeScript browser UI
+- `scripts/bin/*` wrappers build and run the Go binaries on demand

+The peer runtime is host-authoritative today:

+- each participant runs a local daemon
+- the host accepts joins and actions, appends events, builds snapshots, and replicates table state
+- peer listeners expose JSON endpoints under `/native/*`
-  - local player control goes through the localhost controller
+- public discovery remains optional through the indexer

-The practical boundary is simple:
+- the browser stays outside daemon custody and peer-to-peer transport

+One compatibility detail is worth calling out explicitly: daemons still advertise peer URLs shaped like `ws://host:port/mesh`, but the current Go runtime derives an HTTP base URL from that address and exchanges JSON over `/native/*`.

+## Practical Repo Mapping

-- `apps/daemon` is the gameplay and settlement runtime
+- `cmd/parker-daemon` plus [`internal/native_runtime.go`](../internal/native_runtime.go) are the gameplay and settlement runtime
-- `apps/cli` and `apps/controller` are local control only
+- `cmd/parker-cli` plus [`internal/client.go`](../internal/client.go) are the local CLI control surface
+- `cmd/parker-controller` plus [`internal/controller/app.go`](../internal/controller/app.go) are the localhost browser bridge
-- `apps/indexer` is optional public ingest/read model only
+- `cmd/parker-indexer` plus [`internal/indexer/app.go`](../internal/indexer/app.go) are the optional public ingest/read model
-- `apps/web` is a browser UI, not a mesh peer
+- [`internal/storage/store.go`](../internal/storage/store.go) provides the runtime and indexer storage backends
+- [`internal/settlementcore/core.go`](../internal/settlementcore/core.go) implements canonical JSON hashing and signatures
+- [`internal/game`](../internal/game) contains the current heads-up Hold'em engine
+- `apps/web` is the only product surface that still ships as TypeScript

 ## Component Roles

 ### Daemon process

-`apps/daemon` starts one `ProfileDaemon` per profile.
-That process wraps:
+`cmd/parker-daemon` starts [`internal/daemon.Service`](../internal/daemon/service.go), which currently wraps [`internal.ProxyDaemon`](../internal/proxy_daemon.go) and the native runtime in [`internal/native_runtime.go`](../internal/native_runtime.go).

+This process owns:

-- local Unix-socket RPC for the CLI
+- the profile-local Unix socket used by the CLI and controller
-- `MeshRuntime` for poker state and peer orchestration
-- `PeerTransport` for `/mesh` WebSocket connectivity
+- the local watch stream (`status`, `watch`, `log`, `state`)
+- peer-to-peer table replication and host polling
-- wallet runtime and Arkade table-funds operations
+- wallet access and table-funds operations
-- profile-local persistence for keys, peers, events, snapshots, and private hand state
+- local persistence for profiles, peers, tables, events, snapshots, and private hand state

-This is the only runtime component that:
+This is the only component that can:

+- create tables
+- accept joins and actions
-- appends canonical gameplay events
+- append signed events
-- collects settlement snapshot signatures
-- records Arkade checkpoints
+- build snapshots
-- executes cash-out and emergency-exit flows
+- execute renew, cash-out, and emergency-exit operations

 ### CLI process

-`apps/cli` is a thin local control surface.
-It talks only to the local daemon through the profile socket at:
+`cmd/parker-cli` is a thin local control surface.
+It talks only to the local daemon through the profile socket:

 - `<daemonDir>/<profile>.sock`

-The CLI exposes the current command groups:
+The current command groups are:

+- `bootstrap`
 - `wallet`
 - `network`
 - `table`
 - `funds`
 - `daemon`
-- `bootstrap`
 - `interactive`

-It does not participate in the mesh directly, and it does not implement gameplay logic on its own.
+It does not participate in peer-to-peer table sync directly.

 ### Local controller service

-`apps/controller` is a loopback-only Fastify service that adapts the existing Unix-socket daemon RPC into browser-safe routes and an SSE watch stream.
+`cmd/parker-controller` is a loopback-only Go `net/http` service that adapts daemon RPC into browser-safe HTTP and SSE.

 It exposes:

 - structured `GET` and `POST` routes under `/api/local`
-- `GET /api/local/profiles/:profile/watch` as an SSE bridge over `DaemonRpcClient.watch()`
+- `GET /api/local/profiles/{profile}/watch` as an SSE bridge over daemon `watch`
-- optional same-origin serving of the built web bundle and proxied public indexer reads
+- optional same-origin serving of a built `apps/web/dist`
+- proxy `GET /api/public/tables` reads to the configured indexer

+It also enforces:

+- loopback binding by default
+- allowed-origin checks
+- the `X-Parker-Local-Controller` browser header requirement

 It does not:

 - own keys
 - sign protocol objects
-- join the daemon mesh
+- join peer-to-peer table sync
-- reimplement wallet, table, or settlement logic
+- reimplement gameplay or settlement logic

 ### Host, witness, and player modes

 Host, witness, and player are daemon operating modes, not separate binaries.

-- host mode creates tables, validates joins and buy-ins, orders gameplay, and collects snapshots
+- host mode creates tables, accepts joins, sequences gameplay, appends events, and replicates table state
-- witness mode signs leases, monitors host heartbeats, and can drive failover
+- witness mode stores replicated tables and can take over after stale host heartbeats
-- player mode owns bankroll, joins tables, signs actions and snapshots, and executes local settlement operations
+- player mode owns bankroll, joins tables, submits actions, and executes local funds operations

-Within a specific table, a daemon's table-local role can change after failover.
-The most important current example is that a witness daemon can become the new host for a later epoch.
+If witnesses are configured, only witnesses take over automatically.
+If no witnesses are configured, the seated player with the lowest peer ID becomes the failover candidate.

-The CLI still accepts `--mode indexer`, but the implemented public read path in this repository is the standalone [`apps/indexer`](../apps/indexer) service, not a separate consensus-participating mesh role with distinct `MeshRuntime` behavior.
+The CLI still accepts `--mode indexer` for compatibility, but the actual public read path in this repository is the standalone `cmd/parker-indexer` service.

 ### Optional indexer

-`apps/indexer` is a standalone Fastify service with a SQLite-backed public read model.
+`cmd/parker-indexer` is a standalone Go `net/http` service with a public read model stored through [`internal/storage/store.go`](../internal/storage/store.go).

 It accepts: